 - David has

-recently uploaded over 300 short films to YouTube (from February
+uploaded over 640 short films to YouTube (since February

 have been edited to illustrate authentic animal behaviour as you would